davejagoda/davejagoda.github.io/quotes.md

 \- Nassim Nicholas Taleb

+> For the robust, an error is information; for the fragile, an error is an error.

+\- Nassim Nicholas Taleb

 > Program testing can be used to show the presence of bugs, but never to show their absence!